About The Country of Belize

-Still undiscovered, often mis-located and usually misspelled… this is a fantastic country, and you DON’T want to miss it.
+Yes Belize is a country.
+Still undiscovered, often mis-located and usually misspelled… it is a fantastic country, and you DON’T want to miss it.
 This page will tell you everything about Belize that you want to know.
 Learn how your Belize adventure holiday can be the best one ever!

 Where is Belize on the map?
 Tucked into a forgotten corner of the Caribbean, Belize has remained apart from the growth of the rest of the region.
 Belize is in Central America, and it harbors the region’s last unspoiled marine and rainforest environments and offers some of the most exciting adventure travel anywhere.
 Belize is also inexpensive to get to and easy to travel in.
 English is the official language, and US dollars are accepted throughout the country.
 There are enough incredible places to explore to keep you coming back for years to come!

 The first thing we’d like to remind you is DON’T WORRY, BE HAPPY!!
 Belize travel can be wonderful, relaxing, frustrating, exciting, or dilatory.
 Much of what happens is out of your control, but your reaction to events can make a world of difference.
 Remember that everything always works out fine in the end; take a deep breath, slow down, and keep smiling!
 We have to remind ourselves of this all the time.
 It’s a different latitude with different attitudes.

 [photo credit at top of page: Patti Bleifuss]